Hurricane Joaquin: Bahamas

 Powerful winds brought down trees and utility poles on Rum Cay, clogging roadways.
-A number of homes were damaged or destroyed in the district; two grocery stores and a municipal dock also sustained damage.
+A number of homes were damaged or destroyed in the district; two grocery stores also sustained damage.
+The main dock serving Rum Cay was destroyed.
 A church housing 32 evacuees became flooded and structurally compromised, forcing the inhabitants to relocate.
 Joaquin also damaged power lines in Exuma, where "extreme" flooding was reported.
 There was modest structural damage on Mayaguana, the easternmost island of the Bahamas.